Tuliany/Pizza-assignment/README.md

 1. `totalCost()` which takes `orderQuantity` as an argument and returns the total cost for the order.
 1. `cookingTime()` which takes `orderQuantity` and returns the number of minutes it will take to finish the order.

-### 5. Hand in assignment

-As always, when you're done, submit a pull request on GitHub (from your repository into the technigo one) for review.
-[Read the guide on GitHub](https://guides.github.com/activities/forking/) for more info on how to do this.

 ### :books: Reading List